-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen fittings are showing some signs of wear and tear however generally appeared in adequate condition for their age and type.
-The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.